valentina-s/SQL_tutorial/SQL_tutorial/Exercise4.md

-# Exercise 1
+# Exercise 4

-In this exercise we will work on connecting to a database hosted on Amazon Web Services.
-Then we will practice issuing a few queries and start experimenting with SQL.
+In this exercise we will begin to explore spatial relationships with our dataset.

-## Step 1: Connecting to the DSSG tutorial database
+### Question to answer:
+What is the most common crime within 5 km of my house?

+#### Step 1: Find the coordinates of your house (or some other feature in the Seattle region).